arhankundu99/CPP/Memory Layout/README.md

 ```
 In stack, memory is allocated in contiguous locations <b>unlike the memory allocation on heap which happens on random addresses</b>.
 In the above example, the address of value and arr is in <b>contiguous location</b>.
-When we allocate an integer on stack, we <b>move the stack pointer by 4 bytes backwards (Depends on the implementation) and return the stack pointer.</b>.
+When we allocate an integer on stack, we <b>move the stack pointer by 4 bytes backwards and return the stack pointer.</b>.

-In the below code, as px and py are allocated contiguous locations, using py, we are able to manipulate the data in px address.
+In the below code, as px and py are allocated contiguous locations, using py, we are able to manipulate the data in px address (Here address of py is more than px which is contradictory to the first diagram, but it depends on the implementation of the compiler).
 ```cpp
 #include <iostream>